 The ten thematic groups result in a total of 45 group pairs, listed in Table 4.
-Each pair exists only in one of two permutations, meaning that while e.g. the group Input-Finance (called inp_fin, in short) exists, no files exist for the group Finance-Input: The latter pair's content would be identical to that of the group pair Input-Finance and would differ in name only.16 This naming scheme and the use of a continuous joint distribution are illustrated in the box Example 4, below.
+Each pair exists only in one of two permutations, meaning that while e.g. the group Input-Finance (called inp_fin, in short) exists, no files exist for the group Finance-Input: The latter pair's content would be identical to that of the group pair Input-Finance and would differ in name only.17 This naming scheme and the use of a continuous joint distribution are illustrated in the box Example 4, below.

-Table 4: Overview of the Joint Distribution group combinations, using the short names (ref.
-Error!
-Reference source not found.)
+Table 4: Overview of the Joint Distribution group combinations, using the short names (see Table 3)